 - Record how you feel emotionally.
-Check in, do you feel content, happy, sad, jealous, excited, energized, grateful, anxious, or angry?
+Check-in, do you feel content, happy, sad, jealous, excited, energized, grateful, anxious, or angry?
 Record your mood for the day or overall week.
 This can be as simple as writing one word.

 - Record how you feel physically.
 How are you sleeping, your energy levels, and your diet?
-Are there any particular foods your craving?
+Are there any particular foods you’re craving?
 If you exercise regularly, was your activity easy or more forced?

 - Record when you start and end your menstrual cycle.
 You may also decide to notate what each menstrual cycle feels like to help unearth patterns.
 If you’re particularly in-tune with your cycle or trying to conceive (or not conceive!) you might also find it helpful to track your ovulation with the moon.

 - Note any goals, intentions, and manifestations you’ve initiated and when they manifest.
 New intentions are best to set on a new or waxing moon.

 - Note any habits, people, outcomes, or things you’re trying to let go of and when you feel you’ve shed them.
 Releasing and letting go is best to initiate during a full or waning moon.

 - Notate the zodiac sign the moon is in.
 If you want to take your moon journaling to the next level you can notate what zodiac sign the moon is in.
 The moon is always positioned in a zodiac sign and cycles through them every 2-3 days.
 The sign the moon is in will also have an effect on you too.
 Try looking for even broader patterns by notating what sign the moon is in when you journal.
 I like this online resource for tracking the zodiac sign for each moon phase.